avahoffman/urban-weed-genomics/bash/README.md

                   ^^^^

 This refers to how many samples are in the sublibrary.
 “12px” means 12-plexed, or 12 samples.
-In other words, I will use the inner barcodes to further distinguish 12 unique samples in this sublibrary.
+In other words, we will use the inner barcodes to further distinguish 12 unique samples in this sublibrary.

     AMH_macro_1_1_12px_S1_L001_R1_001.fastq.gz